SOCIAL MEDIA MANAGEMENT PRICING FOR BUSINESSES

 What’s the Minimum Budget You Need for Social Media Management?

 The cost of social media management hinges on several factors, including business size, work scope, experience level, goals, and the number of networks used.
-A minimal budget of $500 is sufficient for a basic social media management program.
+A minimal budget of $500 is sufficient for a basic social media pricing package.
 A recommended budget for small businesses is typically 5–10% of their anticipated revenue.

 Top-rated social media marketing services, like LYFE Marketing, begin at $750 per month.
 With this, you receive 12 posts monthly across your business Facebook and Instagram accounts.
 While cheaper services are available, it’s essential to remember the principle of “you get what you pay for.”
 Investing in a reputable service often yields more robust results.